Witnesses: 1st victim threatened Rittenhouse, lunged for gun

 But McGinniss also appeared to boost the prosecution's case when he said he had a sense that something bad could happen that night because of all the guns in the area.
 The prosecutor also elicited testimony from McGinniss and Balch that affirmed Rosenbaum was not armed that night and did not actually hurt anyone.

-But McGinniss said: 'He was lunging, falling.
-I would use those as synonymous terms in this situation because basically, you know, he threw his momentum towards the weapon.'
+But McGinniss said: "He was lunging, falling.
+I would use those as synonymous terms in this situation because basically, you know, he threw his momentum toward the weapon."

 As prosecutors played footage of Rosenbaum lying fatally wounded in a car lot, McGinniss struggled to keep his composure on the stand, rapidly inhaling and exhaling, then averting his eyes from a video monitor.
 The prosecutor apologized for playing it, saying he had to do it.